ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-03-09-learning-to-appreciate-la-gomera.md

 ## Exploring the north and east

 I wanted to use the weekend to explore the beautiful nature that I saw on my way to Valley Gran Rey.
-I had enough of Valley Gran Rey and all the hippies and headed to the northern and eastern part of the island.
+I had enough of all the hippies, so I left Valley Gran Rey headed to the northern and eastern part of the island.
 Places like [Tamargada](https://www.google.com/maps/place/38891+Tamargada,+Santa+Cruz+de+Tenerife/) seemed much more pristine and less touristic.

 ![View on Tamargada](/assets/images/IMG_7454.jpg)